kamil-zak/events-app/README.md

 Default environment development variables are in _.env.development_ file.
 To set your own variables copy this file as _.env.development.local_ in development or _.env_ in production.

+By environment variables you can set port used by app, database access data and secrets used by JWT.

 ## Installation

 ```bash